 Most garages found throughout New England are constructed with concrete floors.
 It is a practical and cost-effective choice for this semi-outdoor storage space that is subject to heavy loads, moisture, and chemicals.
-While concrete is relatively inexpensive and easy to maintain it is susceptible to dirt, grease, and bacteria buildup as well as cracks and stains if unsealed.
+While a concrete surface is relatively inexpensive and easy to maintain it is susceptible to dirt, grease, and bacteria buildup as well as cracks and stains if unsealed.
 In terms of aesthetics, concrete has little to offer.

 Garage Floor Sealants